Vidya Balan's Reaction When Kiara Advani Asked Her What She Didn't Like About 'Kabir Singh'!

 The Actress Criticized This Thing About Kiara's Character

 She went on to say, "I personally didn't like the fact that she takes him back at the end of the film.
-But that's my personal view.
+But that's my personal view."

 Vidya Complimented Kiara For This Reason